 How Does this Information Translate into a Credit Score?

 If there is something that is incorrect, the credit bureaus all offer a process to make corrections of verifiable errors.
-And, if there is something you feel requires additional information to describe an extenuating circumstance or otherwise provide context to something negative on your report, additions made to the Fair Credit Reporting Act in 1996 allow you to add a 100-word statement to any of the reports that include an item you dispute but wasn’t removed because it was verified by the creditor.
+And, if there is something you feel requires additional information to describe an extenuating circumstance or otherwise provide context to something negative on your report, allow you to add a 100-word statement to any of the reports that include an item you dispute but wasn’t removed because it was verified by the creditor.
 Sometimes circumstances like a divorce, a prolonged illness, or job loss could explain a negative credit score.
 This gives you the opportunity to make sure potential creditors see that information.

 There are some minor differences in the way the three major bureaus look at your personal credit information.
 For example, Experian includes data regarding whether or not you pay your rent on time.
 Equifax separates your open and closed accounts, and Transunion drives deeper into your employment data.
 The primary differences can be attributed to the fact that they are competitors and some creditors might report to one bureau and not the others.
 The differences in the data produce slightly different results, but the scores are usually very similar regardless of the bureau.